sukuncheng/job_submit_panel/note.md

 a comment says "after the advection the concentration can be higher than 1, meaning that ridging should have occured" in finiteelement.cpp

 # 2-7
- if a data file is listed in the observation data parameter file, then observationsfrom  this  file  are  assimilated. add ice concentration to enk-c
+ if a data file is listed in the observation data parameter file, then observations from  this  file  are  assimilated. add ice concentration to enk-c
 -  obstypes.prm
 -  obs.prm